Elliot Reid

-Elliot Reid-Dorian, M.D. is a fictional character played by Sarah Chalke in the American comedy-drama Scrubs.
+Elliot Reid M.D. is a fictional character played by Sarah Chalke in the American comedy-drama Scrubs.
 She appeared in every episode during the first eight seasons, except for two Season 8 episodes, "My Last Words" and "My Lawyer's in Love".

-Chalke was a regular cast member for the first eight seasons and appeared in four episodes of Season 9.
+Chalke was a regular cast member for the first eight seasons and appeared in a recurring role in four episodes of Season 9.
 Elliot is a close friend and a frequent love interest to protagonist John "J.D."
-Dorian (Zach Braff) for the first eight seasons, and in Season 9, she becomes his wife.
+Dorian (Zach Braff) for the first eight seasons, and she becomes his wife at the end of season eight.
 The character of Elliot Reid is also close to other series characters, including Carla Espinosa (Judy Reyes) and Christopher Turk (Donald Faison).

 Family history

 The character of Elliot Reid is described as the daughter of Simon and Lily Reid (Lane Davies and Markie Post).
 Her father was a former Chief of Medicine at St. Augustine's, a private hospital in Greenwich, Connecticut.
 Her mother is portrayed as a cold, self-absorbed alcoholic.
 Her father regularly tries to interfere with her career over the course of the show.
 He eventually cuts her off financially after he tries to push her to specialize in gynecology but she refuses.
+Her parents overall cut her off because they feel it’s time for her to be independent.
 Elliot has several brothers, who are also doctors, but they are never portrayed on the show.
 One of these unseen characters is her brother Barry, a closeted homosexual whom their parents sent to a "hetero camp."
 She used to play "Wonder Twins" with another one of her brothers, Bradley.

 Career

 Elliot is described as the valedictorian of her high school and an alumna of Brown University.

 She begins the show as an intern at the fictional Sacred Heart Hospital and later becomes a resident.
 She serves as a co-chief resident with J.D. during Season 4.
 At the end of that season, she briefly leaves to take an endocrinology fellowship, which ends five days later after her research partner finds a cure for osteogenesis imperfecta, the disease they were hired to research.
 After a brief spell at a free clinic, the character returns to Sacred Heart and becomes a senior attending physician.
 At the end of the episode "My Coffee", she accepts an offer to go into private practice.
 In "My Full Moon", she ponders her future career after struggling to deliver the bad news to a patient diagnosed with H.I.V.
 She tells Turk that if she were lucky enough to get married and to have enough money to survive without working, she would "walk out of this place and never look back."
+In the tenth season, Elliot is back on the staff of Sacred Heart as the head of their simulation program, forcing her to navigate a new dynamic with J.D., her ex-husband and now boss.